‘Black Panther’ makes Oscar history twice for diversity

 “Marvel may have created the first black superhero.
 But through costume design, we turned him into an African king,” said Carter, who drew inspiration for the film’s stylish and colorful garments from her travels to Africa.
 She spoke with people of the continent to understand the history of each artifact to ensure the different characteristics were represented properly in the film.

-The costumes have become so popular that people from different ethnicities— young and older — have worn Black Panther-themed costumes to theaters and at parties.
+The costumes have become so popular that people from different ethnicities — young and older — have worn Black Panther-themed costumes to theaters and at parties.
 Some even dressed in Wakanda couture at a pre-Oscar event.

 “We wanted to bring the world of Africa to life,” Beachler said while backstage admitting that she was still “freaking out” after her victory.